brGuirra/100-days-swift-project-3/README.md

 ## ⚙️ How it works

-The navigate between a list of images to see them.
-Its also possible to share the image and save it in the device
+The user navigates between a list of images to see them.
+It's also possible to share the image and save it in the device

 ## 📹 Video